moj3ve/Pwnders.github.io/README.md

-# AltStore [(ALPHA)Jaibroken]
+# AltStore [(ALPHA)Jailbroken]

-AltStore with on device signing for Jailbroken iDevices.
+AltStore with on device signing and sideloading for Jailbroken iDevices.

 ## Getting Started